Top 10 Micro-Cities in North America - Surprise! Arizona

 The founder of Surprise in 1938 was Homer Ludden, a former state legislator.
 Reports have it that he named it after his hometown in Nebraska, but very little information is available about that village (see block to right).

-Sun City and Sun City West are retirement communities (planned communities) in Surprise AZ that were built by the real estate developer Delbert E. Webb, after whom hospitals and other facilities in the area are named.
+Sun City and Sun City West are planned retirement communities in Surprise that were built by the real estate developer Delbert E. Webb, after whom hospitals and other facilities in the area are named.

 Upscale communities, these two add to the success and attractiveness of Surprise as a chief retirement center as well as a business hub.
-Recreation is a large contributor to this business sector development in the form of numerous local golf courses (see SPORTS below).
+Recreation is a large contributor to this business sector development in the form of numerous local golf courses.
 Mid-Careerists are drawn to this area as both a place of employment and a ready retirement venue in the future, without moving cross country.

-Prasada Mall, on a scale with Mall of America is under construction near Surprise AZ at this time and will bring jobs and revenue to the city.
+Prasada Mall and Residences, on a scale with Mall of America is under construction near Surprise AZ at this time and will bring jobs and revenue to the city.
 See the master plan HERE.